 Meradia’s mandate was two-fold:

-- Draw the roadmap that would get the front office from its current state to the defined future state.
+- Draw the roadmap from the front office’s current state to the defined future state.

-Initial structured interviews with managers and key personnel across the front office team drove a comprehensive business requirements document.
+We conducted structured interviews with managers and key personnel across the front office to develop a comprehensive business requirements document.
 From these requirements, we synthesized a Performance Framework and a Performance Methodology.
-The Framework comprises a conceptual definition within which performance and risk analytics will be constructed; the Methodology specifies detailed inputs, calculations and results fulfilling all analytic requirements.
+The Framework comprises a conceptual definition within which performance and risk analytics are to be constructed.
+The Methodology specifies detailed inputs, calculations and results fulfilling all analytic requirements.

-A parallel effort analyzed operational performance business requirements: front office and operational performance analytics may differ substantially in purpose and form; however, they must both be derived from the same, gold-copy data source.
-This investigation uncovered deficiencies in the extant operational data processes.
-Modern EDM, data warehousing and business intelligence practices and technologies would need to be required to achieve the future state objective.
+In parallel, we analyzed operational performance business requirements.
+Front office and operational performance analytics may differ substantially in purpose and form; however, they must be derived from the same gold-copy data source.
+Our investigation uncovered deficiencies in the extant operational data processes.
+We needed to implement modern EDM, data warehousing and business intelligence practices and technologies to achieve the future state objective.